Prostheses • Breast Forms

 The prostheses we stock are safe for salt or chlorinated water.
-But it can be convenient to have another style so you can easily change between your bra and swimsuit, and to prevent wear and tear on your main prosthesis.
+It can be convenient to have another style so you can easily change between your bra and swimsuit, and prevents wear and tear on your main prosthesis.
 Options include:

 • A weighted ‘Bead’ shaper - water will run through it.

 • ‘ActiveFlow’ form - designed for swimming & other activities.
 All forms will need to be in a pocketed swimsuit to keep them in place.

 What products are available, and what can you wear and when?
 Here we explain the different options and give you our best recommendations...

 How long should you wait for a fitting?
 What do you need to bring?
 These answers and more...

 What is the Breast Prosthesis Subsidy Payment?
 How much is it?
 How do you claim?
 Plus, everything else you may like to know...